aditharun/aditharun.github.io/posts/take-more-at-bats.md

 > People make the best things when they love the process, when they willingly shoulder the inherent uncertainty and pain that comes with it.
 It’s almost like a form of prayer: you offer up what you can even though the reward is uncertain.
 You do it out of love. ([@noampomsky](https://ava.substack.com/p/effort))

 In all, [just start](https://twitter.com/bpoppenheimer/status/1647000062617088000).
-You have to go [earn it]((https://blakeir.com/60e3b62d0f274edf8a9cf39b0cc2f26d)), it is not going to come to you[^3].
+You have to go [earn it]((https://blakeir.com/60e3b62d0f274edf8a9cf39b0cc2f26d)), it is not going to come to you.
 Fortunately, [excellence is mundane](https://academics.hamilton.edu/documents/themundanityofexcellence.pdf).
 It is doing the little things, learned or stumbled upon, consistently and correctly.
 These small things compound over time [like a snowball building mass as its rolled down a really long hill](https://www.goodreads.com/en/book/show/2054761).